qeesung/asciiplayer/README.md

 Encode command can convert gif or video to a ascii gif or video.

 More detail please run `asciiplayer encode --help`

+tips:

+- **Smaller ascii font and output file size** : Encoding may be affected by the size of ASCII character fonts and output pictures.
+The larger the character size used or the size of output pictures, the larger the memory occupied in encoding process and the longer the time consumed.
+If you speed up the encoding progress, you can:
+  - reduce the font size with options `--font_size`, Eg: `--font_size=8`
+  - reduce the output file size with options `--ratio` or `--width` and `--height`, Eg: `--ratio=0.1`

 ![encode tutorial gif](https://github.com/qeesung/asciiplayer/blob/master/docs/images/encode_tutorial.gif?raw=true)